Visitor Policy Information for Providence St. Joseph Hospital, Orange

 - All support persons must be 18 years or older and must be free of fever and cold/flu-like symptoms.

-- Patients and support persons are required to wear masks at all times and maintain physical distancing of 6 feet throughout the entire organization.
+- Patients and support persons are required to wear surgical masks at all times and maintain physical distancing of 6 feet throughout the entire organization.

 - One support person, as designated by the patient, is permitted; for special exceptions, please consult nurse.